New Student Information

-We look forward to welcoming you in the Spring!
+We look forward to welcoming you in the Fall!

 Read below for information regarding your admission to the Graduate School of Engineering.
-You can also visit husky.desk.com for more information.
+You can also visit the Graduate Admissions Support Center for more information.

 The following is important information for you to know before you begin your graduate engineering program at Northeastern University.
 Otherwise, we hope that your plans to attend are coming along smoothly, and we look forward to meeting you at the new engineering student orientation program.
 Details regarding orientation will be sent to you via email.

 If you are not from the Boston area, finding housing is an important and sometimes challenging task.
 Most graduate students live off campus.
 Students may search for housing, sublets, and roommates by using NEU’s Off-Campus Student Services.

 You can travel from Logan International Airport (BOS) to Boston, Northeastern, and surrounding areas utilizing a number of different options.

 Northeastern University does not usually arrange or provide for transportation from the airport.
 The Office of Global Services (OGS) may run a shuttle service for one specific day generally about a week before classes start.